 Green tea has steadily been growing from a fitness fad to a respected part of a healthy lifestyle.
-Its high level of antioxidants have fans claiming it has anti-ageing properties and even that it helps to prevent the cancerous cells forming.
+Its high level of antioxidants have fans claiming it has anti-ageing properties.

 But can drinking green tea help you lose weight and hit your fitness goals?

 How does green tea make you lose weight?

 Green tea is packed with antioxidants that help the body break down fat.
 This fat is then absorbed into your blood and can be easily used by the body as energy.
 So in drinking green tea, you’ll be maximising your exercise potential for fat burning.

 When should you drink green tea if you are working out?